-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about What to Know About a Broken Toe

 Research has shown the importance of teaching children at a young age how to perform proper foot care.
 This process may begin with educating the child about their feet.
 For example, feet are comprised of 26 bones, and the strongest two are the heel bone and the talus bone.
 These bones carry the majority of the body’s weight as daily activities are pursued.
 Additionally, proper foot hygiene is important to learn and practice daily, and this may prevent certain uncomfortable foot conditions from developing.
 This may be accomplished by washing and drying the feet thoroughly every day, walking barefoot in the house, which may aid in helping to spread the toes out, and learning how to trim the toenails properly.
 Additionally, it’s important for the child to notice any pain or discomfort in their feet, which may be a result of improperly fitting shoes or socks.
 If this should occur, it’s suggested to visit a podiatrist who can help guide the parents in learning about proper foot care for their child.